Responsible Fireworks Use

 Guidance on using appropriate fireworks and in a neighbour friendly way.

-Since our launch in 1999, UKFR has always pushed responsible fireworks use as the only way to enjoy pyro.
+Since my launch of this website in 1999, I have always pushed responsible fireworks use as the only way to enjoy pyro.
 Although in many ways this approach is simply common sense, it is worth running through various things you should think about before letting fireworks off.

 Things to consider